Non-Coder's Dune Guide - Lesson 1

 What You'll Learn Today

-What Dune is and How to get started
+What Dune is and how to get started

 How to write your first query